VS Code’s background

 VS Code has extensive documentation in text and video format.
 The documentation includes how to set up VS Code and popular features.
 It also includes code examples, how-tos, and a few extension installs.
 Since VS Code allows non-affiliated developers to create add-ons and themes, the support for add-ons varies substantially.

 Although VS Code supports multiple languages, finding documentation in languages other than English is difficult.
-Most of VS Code’s documentation is available in English.
+Most of VS Code ‘s documentation is available in English, which may limit community development.

 Where can new contributors get help?